jacebenson/jace.pro/content/post/2019-11-13-vs-code-extensions/index.md

 - Link to open file in browser
 - Can set your update set (Must be a new undocumented api)
 - Can set your scope
+- Works with Scoped applications

 The bad;

+- ~~Table configurations not modifiable~~
-- Table configurations not modifiable
+- Table configurations do not allow you to modify preconfigured tables e.g. UI Pages, Business Rules
-- Only works for Scoped Applications
+- ~~Only works for Scoped Applications~~
+- Can work with global records if you know the plugin that includes the record in question
+- Seems to have authentication issues (as seen in video, see comments for updates)

 <video width="320" height="240" controls>
   <source src="now-off.mp4" type="video/mp4">